 Katrina Griffiths is a Canadian shpadoinkle geek who found Doctor Who in a very backwards way, through Queer as Folk (US) inspired by the UK version by Russell T. Davies which then lead to Torchwood.
-Thanks to a fantastic improv community in her home city she started taking improv classes and started learning how good improv with great people can get someone out of their shell.
+Thanks to a fantastic improv community in her home city she started taking improv classes & started learning how good improv with great people can get someone out of their shell.
 She hopes this podcast can do the same for other people.
 She’s also a co-host on Verity!
-Podcast (an all female Doctor Who podcast), has her own music podcast called Start the Music, and is a voracious fanfiction writer.
+Podcast (an all female Doctor Who podcast), has her own music podcast called Start the Music, & is a voracious fan fiction writer.
 Katrina is not a contrarian no matter how many times other people say she is.
-You’ll hear Katrina as the 10th Doctor, Susan, Vicki, Adric & Mel, plus several others.
+You’ll hear Katrina as the 10th Doctor, Susan, Vicki, Adric & Mel, plus Panna the Wise Woman & several others.

-Derek L. Cook is a relative newcomer to the Whoniverse (he started with the ninth Doctor) who is coming to appreciate the earliest episodes and hopes to get caught up with the rest of cast.
-He is an actor, currently working on “THE DEADERSONS” (which is a “throw-back” show to the American 50’s and 60’s style of sitcom, like a cross between The Munsters and Leave It To Beaver) and an improviser, having received training at The Second City in Chicago and has cut his chops on the small stage at The Comedy Shrine in Aurora, IL.
-He has a fondness for creating characters and working with different accents and dialects to bring depth to them.
-Derek is an avid reader of everything from non-fiction to biographies/auto-biographies (usually about actors he grew up watching as a child) to classical literature, comic books and everything in between.
+Derek L. Cook is a relative newcomer to the Whoniverse (he started with the ninth Doctor) who is coming to appreciate the earliest episodes & hopes to soon get caught up with the rest of the cast.
+He is an actor, currently working on “THE DEADERSONS” (which is a “throw-back” show to the American 50’s & 60’s style of sitcom, like a cross between The Munsters & Leave It To Beaver), & an improviser, having received training at The Second City in Chicago & has cut his chops on the small stage at The Comedy Shrine in Aurora, IL.
+He has a fondness for creating characters & working with different accents & dialects to bring depth to them.
+Derek is an avid reader of everything from non-fiction to biographies/auto-biographies (usually about actors he grew up watching as a child) to classical literature, comic books & everything in between.
 You’ll hear Derek as a the 5th Doctor & Sergeant Benton, as well as Za, Antodus, Arbitan, Yartek, Tlotoxl, Commander Noah & Urak, plus many more.

 Tony Eccles is by day a museum ethnographer & by night a dabbler in popular culture.
-An entity with a Scouse accent whose founding years were influenced by early tales of Doctor Who; Tony grew up with crisps, Jon Pertwee and Tom Baker and quickly became fascinated by ghost and horror tales, & this led to him discovering HP Lovecraft in his teen years.
-One of the “Cygnus Alpha” team in Devon, Tony has contributed to the following charity anthologies: “The 12 Doctors of Christmas”, “Terrors of the Theatre Diabolique” and “the Secret Invasion.”
+An entity with a Scouse accent whose founding years were influenced by early tales of Doctor Who; Tony grew up with crisps, Jon Pertwee & Tom Baker, & quickly became fascinated by ghost & horror tales, & this led to him discovering HP Lovecraft in his teen years.
+One of the “Cygnus Alpha” team in Devon, Tony has contributed to the following charity anthologies: “The 12 Doctors of Christmas”, “Terrors of the Theatre Diabolique” & “the Secret Invasion.”
 Tony is a lover of Spanish omelettes.
 You’ll hear Tony as the 9th Doctor, Ian Chesterton & the Brigadier, as well as Kal, Mr. Crane, the K1 Robot & many more.

 Kerry Schofield is a British 30-something (or late twenties as she prefers) working, studying single mum of two, originally from London but now residing in a beautiful rural seaside town.
-A latecomer to technology, Kerry is just beginning her blogging adventure and until now, was a complete podcast virgin.
+A latecomer to technology, Kerry is just beginning her blogging adventure & until now, was a complete podcast virgin.
 Kerry blagged herself into the mayhem of DWLIIA with very few credentials other than a serious love of the good Doctor.
-Kerry discovered Doctor Who at the start of Christopher Eccleston’s reign, and has wholeheartedly taken on the Whovian geek way of life- evidenced by four Who-themed tattoos, 3 cardboard cutout Doctors that live in her downstairs loo, and a Dalek costume she adorns at every available opportunity.
+Kerry discovered Doctor Who at the start of Christopher Eccleston’s reign, & has wholeheartedly taken on the Whovian geek way of life- evidenced by four Who-themed tattoos, 3 cardboard cut-out Doctors that live in her downstairs loo, & a Dalek costume she adorns at every available opportunity.
 Kerry is still waiting for the TARDIS to turn up at her door, but while she does she is very excited to be a part of this new adventure.
-You’ll hear Kerry as Sarah Jane Smith, Jackie Tyler & Amy Pond, as well as Gwyneth, Sarn & various others.
+You’ll hear Kerry as the 13th Doctor, Sarah Jane Smith, Jackie Tyler & Amy Pond, as well as Gwyneth, Sarn, Persuasion, Todd & various others.

 The next crew spot could be yours!
 We always need voices on the podcast.